Whether your e liquid is commercially manufactured or DIY-

 Flavor percentages vary between manufacturers but there are other factors too.

-For example- When mixing DIY, these percentages are often higher, and this is due, at least in part, to a lack of additional ingredients and or enhancers.
-It’s also about personal preference.
+For example- When mixing DIY, these percentages are often higher, and this is due, at least in part, to a lack of additional ingredients/compounds.
+It’s also about personal preference and the length of time your liquids are steeped.

 This is not to say that they represent a concern for the purists at heart, nor are they anything other than what is found in many of our consumables.
-Many of these have specific numbers (CAS numbers) before or after.
-I’ve removed them for clearer representation.
+Yes, some are common in tobacco cigarettes too.

 Next we look at DIY & Additional Ingredients -